RCN-ECS/rcn-ecs.github.io/WorkingGroups.md

 **Goals:** The goal of the working group is to quantify patterns of genetic diversity and divergence in marine organisms and understand the biotic and abiotic processes that drive them.
 To accomplish this goal, we are taking a data synthesis approach, aggregating publicly available, georeferenced, next-generation sequence datasets for marine species, as well as biotic trait data for those species and oceanographic data for the areas in which they were sampled.
 Taken together, these data will allow us to integrate across scales both temporally (micro- to macroevolution) – and spatially (local to global) to test hypotheses about what biotic and abiotic factors predict genomic diversity and divergence in marine ecosystems.

+### Metaanalysis of gradient variation

+Molly Albecker, Geoff Trussell, Katie Lotterhos

+**Goals:** The goal of this working grooup is to quantify co-gradient and counter-gradient variation (covariance between phenotypic and genetic effects on phenotypes) from common garden and reciprocal transplant experiments, and conduct a metaanalysis to determine how common are patterns of gradient variation in the literature, compared to genetic x environment interactions.

 ## Working groups formed in 2021

 ### Temporal Genomics